Dear reader of ADxS.org, please excuse the disruption.

 The permanent changes in neurotransmitter levels (dopamine, noradrenaline and others) in ADHD can be triggered by inherited gene variants (stress-independent), caused by acute environmental influences or be the result of environmental influences that trigger epigenetic changes, which can then also be passed on (over a limited number of generations).
 (How ADHD develops: genes or genes + environment)

 The most important brain regions and neurotransmitter systems develop in the first few years of life.
-A stress-related disruption during this development can easily lead to permanent and lasting malfunctions of the neurotransmitter systems.
-Depending on the genetic disposition and the type and intensity of early childhood stress, the disruption to the maturation of the dopaminergic pathways can be delayed.14
+A stress-related disorder during this development can easily lead to permanent maladjustments of the neurotransmitter systems.
+Depending on genetic disposition and the type and intensity of early childhood stress, the Disorder in the maturation of the dopaminergic pathways can be delayed.14

 10.3.
 Learning problems due to changes in the dopamine system in ADHD, chronic and acute stress

-An increase in phasic dopamine due to acute stress increases long-term potentiation (LTP) via D1 receptor-dependent afferents of the hippocampus in the PFC,15 while chronic stress impairs LTP.16 The induction of LTP requires dopaminergic-induced changes in the phosphorylation of second messenger molecules such as CREB and DARPP-32.1718 Their effects last far beyond the period of dopamine receptor stimulation.19
+An increase in phasic dopamine due to acute stress increases long-term potentiation (LTP) via D1 receptor-dependent afferents of the hippocampus in the PFC,15 while chronic stress impairs LTP.16 Dopaminergic-induced changes in the phosphorylation of second messenger molecules such as CREB and DARPP-32 are required for the induction of LTP.1718 Their effects last far beyond the period of dopamine receptor stimulation.19

 Electrical stimulation in the PFC triggers LTP when tonic dopamine is present.
 If this is missing, as after several weeks of chronic stress, long-term depression (LTD) is triggered instead.2019